dotnet/designs/proposed/logging-generator.md

   - The above builder design is limited in its ability to get both name holes and format specifiers at once.
 Achieving this depends on how creative we want to get with the format string.
 We could use some currently-unused character to specify a _separator_ between the regular format string part and the name you want the hole to have.
 It would need to go through further design than presented in the proposal above to achieve this completely.

 - The builder will actually "build" the interpolated string", but also needs to allocate space for keeping key value pair structure that would not know types ahead of time.
 This cannot be done lazily because the structure we generate could ultimately get serialized in different ways decided by the different consumers of `ILogger.Log` call.
-The end result of using the builder this way, could end up being less efficient than what we already have in our logging APIs, even though our current approaches already do boxing.
+The end result of using the builder this way, could end up being less efficient than what we already have in our logging APIs.

 ### Benefits with the source generator approach: